RINEARN/vnano/doc/FEATURE.md

 ## Credits

 - Oracle and Java are registered trademarks of Oracle and/or its affiliates.

+- ChatGPT is a trademark or a registered trademark of OpenAI OpCo, LLC in the United States and other countries.

 - Other names may be either a registered trademarks or trademarks of their respective owners.